kataras/build-a-better-web-together/template-engines.md

 ```

- > Note that: iris.TemplateString can be called outside of the context also
+ > Note that: iris.TemplateString can be called outside of the context also